10 Little Etiquette Tips to Use When You’re a Guest in Someone’s Home

 Keep the guest room tidy

 Your host put effort into making a nice living space for you, so it’s best to keep it that way.
 Make the bed when you get up in the morning, and keep your clothes either in your suitcase or put away in drawers.
-You’ll get a kick out of these 15 pieces of ridiculous advice from old etiquette books.

 Leave the house as neat as possible